20 Dining room design ideas to create the ideal family gathering place

 #9 Mirror, mirror on the wall!

-If you have a small room use mirrors to create more depth and allow natural light to flood the room.
+If you have a small room, then one of our dining room design ideas is to use mirrors.
+By placing mirrors around the room, you create more depth and allow natural light to flood the room.
 Mix different sizes and shape and intersperse with art.
 Candlelit dinners suddenly become more magical!

 #10 Try an Oriental cabinet